jack5github/ulauncher-steam/docs/cache-schema.md

 - `playtime` (integer) - The total playtime of the application in minutes.
 - `dir` (string) - The path to the folder containing the application.
 - `size` (integer) - The size of the application on disk in bytes.
-- `launched` (string) - A timestamp of the last time the application was launched, followed by an `x` then the number of times the application has been launched through uLauncher if more than 0.
+- `launched` (integer | string) - A timestamp of the last time the application was launched, followed by an `x` then the number of times the application has been launched through uLauncher (if more than 0, otherwise the timestamp is represented as an integer).
 Unlike other `launched` properties, the timestamp can be acquired both through the Steam API and uLauncher activations.

 ### `nonSteam` (Keyword: `sa`)